Kurumi Nara: Junior career

-Professional career
+Professional

 2009–10

 Nara turned professional in April 2009, winning the All Japan Tennis Championships that same year.
 She advanced to the main draw of a Grand Slam tournament for the first time at the 2010 French Open with a three set win over Monica Niculescu in the qualifiers.
 At four hours and 42 minutes, it was said to be the longest women's Grand Slam qualifier or main-draw match in history.
 She would go on to lose her first-round match to Arantxa Parra Santonja.
 She also qualified for Wimbledon, and won her first Grand Slam main-draw singles match in two sets, over Mariana Duque Mariño.
 She fell to Li Na in the second round.

 2011–13

 Nara failed to gain entrance to the four Grand Slam tournaments in 2011, falling in the qualifiers each time.
 July marked Nara's first appearance representing Japan in Fed Cup competition; she notched a win in doubles with partner Rika Fujiwara in the playoffs against Argentina.

 Although she was again unable to pass the qualifying rounds of the year's Grand Slam events, Nara bested Polona Hercog and Eleni Daniilidou to qualify for the Pan Pacific Open in Tokyo in 2012.
 She was defeated in the first round by Urszula Radwańska.

 Nara won three qualifying matches to enter the main draw of the 2013 US Open, winning her first-round match against Alexandra Cadanțu.
 She advanced to the third round of a Grand Slam tournament for the first time, with a straight-set upset victory over 19th-seeded Sorana Cîrstea.
 She lost to Jelena Janković in the third round.
 After four early exits in Tashkent, Guangzhou, Tokyo and Beijing, Nara regained some form in her home city at the Japan Women's Open.
 She would make it to the semifinals of the tournament but was ousted by Eugenie Bouchard, losing in straight sets.